bfix/plumber/README.md

 THIS IS WORK-IN-PROGRESS AT A VERY EARLY STATE.
 DON'T EXPECT ANY COMPLETE DOCUMENTATION OR COMPILABLE, RUNNABLE OR EVEN OPERATIONAL SOURCE CODE.

+TO BE USEFUL, A GOOD UNDERSTANDING OF PLAN9 (N.B.: PLAN9 IS **NOT** UNIX) AND THE PLUMBING ON PLAN9 IS MANDATORY.

 ## TL;DR

 Go v1.23+ is required to compile the code.